billstclair/elm-svg-button/README.md

                     Svg.Button.update m
                 mdl =
                     if isClick then
-                        -- Use Svg.Button.getState to process the click processClick button model
+                        -- Use Svg.Button.getState3 to process the click processClick button model
                     else
                         model